learn-co-curriculum/intro-to-ruby-programming-basics-what-is-a-program/README.md

 ## Fixing Our Ruby Program

 Now that we have a better sense of how to _read_ a Ruby program, its time to practice editing a program.
-In this lesson, there is one test that must be passed to continue on to the next lesson: fix the error in `a_ruby_program.rb`.
+We're going to fix the error at the end of `a_ruby_program.rb`.

 As we've seen, we _know_ what the cause of the error is: the bareword `see` is undefined.
 We don't have any use for this bareword, so the easiest way to